alliesaizan/programming_exercise_2018/README.md

 This repository hosts a programming exercise I completed for a job interview in Fall 2018.
 The goal of the exercise was to build a simple web scraper and analyze the information returned by the scraper.
+I got the job 🎉, but this file is no longer an accurate representation of my Python skills, so I have archived the repository.